junior-devleague/caesar-cipher-shifter/README.md

 Part 3:
- 1. Create a function called getdecrypt, just like getencrypt
+ 1. Create a function called getDecrypt, just like getencrypt
  2. Define your 3 global variables
  3. Ask the user for the key they want to use

  4. Do the same  as in Part 3 step 5 (hint: For char in message:)

-Part 4: (I think we will go through this part together)
+Part 4:
  1. Create a function called runcipher
- 2. define global mode and global encrypt_message, call both functions
+ 2. Call your functions so that they all run

-Part 5:
+Lab Challenge- Part 5:
+ 1. Ask the user if they want to keep playing or quit the game
- 1. Go back through your program and add error checking to each of your functions.
+ 2. Go back through your program and add error checking to each of your functions.
 What does that mean?
 It means you need to anticipate that the user may not enter valid input.
 So how do you either prevent that from happening or prompt them to enter what you want?